Chad Morris: Arkansas

 On December 6, 2017, Morris was hired as the head coach of the Arkansas Razorbacks, signing a six-year, $21 million contract.
 In his first year, Morris led the Razorbacks to a 2–10 record, notching the team's first ten-loss season in school history.
 This included a winless record in SEC play.

 After a 2–8 start to the 2019 season and a 45–19 loss to Group of 5 opponent Western Kentucky, Arkansas dismissed Morris in his second season.
 All four of his wins as head coach were over Group of Five (Tulsa, Colorado State) or FCS (Eastern Illinois, Portland State) competition.
 To date, he is the only full-time Razorback coach to have left the school without a conference win.
 His 4–18 record is the worst record for a non-interim coach in Arkansas history.

 Auburn

 On December 10, 2019, Gus Malzahn hired Morris to serve as the offensive coordinator and quarterbacks coach at Auburn.
 Auburn fired Malzahn following the 2020 season.
 New head coach Bryan Harsin did not retain Morris, instead hiring Mike Bobo.

+Clemson (second stint)

+On January 5, 2026, Morris returned to Clemson as its offensive coordinator.

 Personal life

 Morris went to Edgewood High School in Edgewood, Texas, where he was the quarterback of the Bulldogs.
 He attended Texas A&M and earned a bachelor's degree in mathematics with a minor in statistics in 1992.
 Morris did not play football at the collegiate level.
 He and his wife, Paula, have two children, a daughter, Mackenzie, and son, Chandler, who played football at Oklahoma and TCU before transferring to North Texas following the 2023 season.
+Chandler Morris transferred from North Texas to Virginia following the 2024 season and was the Cavaliers' starting quarterback in 2025.